squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

    preview might look like this:

     ```
-    … channels, e.g. or which can be configured via mkdocs.yml …
+    … channels, e.g., or which can be configured via mkdocs.yml …
     ```

     While this may work for languages that use whitespace as a separator